 The visa stamp in my passport is about to expire.
 Do I need a new one?

 The visa stamp in your passport is for entry purposes only.
-Once you are in the U.S., the I-20 or DS-2019 and I-94 card become the active documents that permit you to remain in the U.S. You are allowed to stay for D/S, which means "Duration of Status".
+Once you are in the U.S., the I-20 and I-94 admission number become the active documents that permit you to remain in the U.S. legally as long as you maintain your active F-1 status.
+You are allowed to stay for D/S, which means "Duration of Status".
 In other words, the period of time in which you are maintaining your non-immigrant status.
-The completion date on your I-20 or DS-2019 is the expiration date of your status.
-Your I-20 or DS-2019 can be extended at the Office of International Services if necessary.
+The completion date (program end date) on your I-20 is the expiration date of your active F-1 status.
+Remember that your I-20 can be extended at the Office of International Services if academic reasons have extended your estimated completion date.

 Applying for a visa in your home country